Podcast: Play in new window | Download (Duration: 14:13 — 10.2MB)

 Suggestions as to why this whale has a different call include the possibility that the whale is deaf, that it’s malformed in some way, or that it’s a hybrid of two different species of whale.
 Fin whales and blue whales do interbreed occasionally, but no one has successfully recorded a hybrid’s calls.

 Whale researchers think the recordings seem to be of one individual whale, but in 2010, sensors off the coast of California picked up lonely whale type calls that might have been made by more than one whale at the same time.
 One suggestion is that blue and fin whale hybrids might be common enough that they band together.
 This seems a little far-fetched to me, but I’m not a whale expert.

 The loneliest whale’s migratory patterns suggest it’s a blue whale.
 So do its call patterns, if not its actual voice, but no one has recorded the whale’s song since 2004.

 A documentary called “52: The Search for the Loneliest Whale” is currently in production.
 There aren’t any dates listed on the official site, 52thesearch.com, but it’s supposed to be released some time this year, 2017.
+[Note from 2020: it doesn’t appear that this has ever been released.]
 The film’s expedition has concluded, although we don’t know yet whether the scientific and film teams actually identified the loneliest whale or recorded it.